Andrew Macurdy: Election history

-Andrew Macurdy is an American Democratic Party politician who is a representative-elect of the New Jersey General Assembly's 21st district, flipping the district at the 2025 New Jersey General Assembly election.
+A resident of Summit, New Jersey, he and running mate Vincent Kearney flipped the district at the 2025 New Jersey General Assembly election, knocking off Republican incumbents Michele Matsikoudis and Nancy Munoz.
 Prior to his election, he worked as a prosecutor.
 Zach Blackburn of New Jersey Globe noted that Macurdy was an ally of Senator Andy Kim.
-He graduated from Swarthmore College and Harvard Law School.
+Kearney, Macurdy and Marisa Sweeney are the only Democrats representing part of Morris County in the state legislature.